StoneCypher/fsl/draft tutorial.md

 <br/><br/>
 ### Probabilistics: a 50% -> b

-Enough traffic lights for now.
+A couple quick examples.
 You can write a coin flip like this:

 ```fsl
 UnflippedCoin 'Flip' 50% -> Heads;